PatMatch: Fix Industrial Parts Lookup

 • Build gold-standard test dataset (500 expert-labeled cases)

-• Baseline current system accuracy on edge cases
+• Baseline current system accuracy on all categories

 Phase 2: Full Build (10 weeks, $14,000)